 Same as ANSC 448 and IB 487.
 See ANSC 448.

 Various topics, such as ridge regression; robust regression; jackknife, bootstrap, cross-validation and resampling plans; E-M algorithm; projection pursuit; all with a strong computational flavor.
 Same as CSE 525.
-May be repeated if topics vary.
-Prerequisite: STAT 425, STAT 426, and STAT 511; or consent of instructor.
+4 graduate hours.
+No professional credit.
+Prerequisite: STAT 425, STAT 426, and STAT 510 or 511; or consent of instructor.

 Same as ANSC 543, CHBE 571, and MCB 571.
 See CHBE 571.

 A nonmeasure theoretic introduction of stochastic processes.
 Students with suitable background in probability theory, real analysis and linear algebra are welcome to attend.
 Some classical topics will be included, such as discrete time Markov chains, continuous time Markov chains, Martingales, Renewal processes and Brownian motion.
 Students will learn some basic theory of stochastic processes, and their applications in several areas, including Queueing theory, Risk theory and Statistics.
 Students will also learn some probabilistic intuition and insights in thinking about problems, and some basic tools in the theoretical investigation of stochastic phenomenon and models.
 4 graduate hours.
 No professional credit.
 Prerequisite: MATH 540, MATH 415 and MATH 461.